 Praying mantises like tall grasses and shrubs, cosmos, marigolds, and dills.
 These insects are larger as compared to most of the insects in this list.
 They are carnivores, eating small insects like aphids and mosquitoes.
 Unfortunately, they also consume beneficial insects like beetles.

-The praying mantis can turn its head 180 degrees to survey and hunt preys.
+The praying mantis can turn its head 180 degrees to survey and hunt prey.

-Spiders commonly have 1-3 year lifespan, but other species can live 15-25 years.
+Spiders commonly have a 1-3 year lifespan, but other species can live 15-25 years.

 4. Ground Beetles